 This is an idea which I first developed as a kids holiday workshop about 10 years ago or more now.
 It was very popular at the time, so I thought I would resurrect it here.
 You can make it as simple or as sophisticated as you like, depending on your inclination and the age of the kids.
-For young children you will have to supply them with a range of cut-out shapes that they can arrange on the page themselves, and to help with this I have added a range of halloween motifs of varying complexity to the Freebies section.
-Alternatively, they could draw the shapes for you to cut out.
+For young children you will have to supply them with a range of cut-out shapes that they can arrange on the page themselves, and to help with this I have added a range of free halloween motifs of varying complexity below.
+Just click on the link below the image to download the PDF for printing.
+Alternatively, they could draw the shapes themselves, ready for you to cut out.

 The shadow box is a more sophisticated version of the same thing which I wouldn’t really recommend for young children.
 It allows you to get more subtle 3-dimensional effects of depth, light and dark, with objects placed further back appearing paler and more blurred than those placed towards the front.